Physically Consistent Modeling of Stacked Intelligent Metasurfaces Implemented with Beyond Diagonal RIS: Conclusion

 \section{Conclusion}

-We analyze SIM-aided communication systems by using multiport network theory and derive a physically consistent SIM-aided channel model.
-To understand the role of the SIM on the derived model, we make specific assumptions to obtain a simplified channel model that is consistent with the model employed in previous works on SIM.
-With this simplified model, we compare SIM implemented with D-RIS and BD-RIS, showing that 1-layer SIM implemented with BD-RIS outperforms any $L$-layer SIM implemented with D-RIS.
+We analyze SIM-aided systems by using multiport network theory and derive a physically consistent channel model.
+To understand the role of the SIM on the derived model, we make two assumptions and obtain a simplified model in agreement with the model employed in previous works.
+We compare SIM implemented with D-RIS and BD-RIS, showing that 1-layer SIM based on BD-RIS outperforms any SIM based on D-RIS.
+Future research directions include studying the impact of the assumptions made on the channel model, optimizing SIM in more general systems, and prototyping of SIM.